"Nothing had prepared Nick for the sheer beauty of the village perched above the purpling sea..."

 “He asked for ‘kafeneion’ coffee and we don’t know what kafeneion coffee is.”

-“Caffeinated coffee,” Nick spoke up.
+“Caffeinated coffee,” he corrected her.
 “Even one bean will do.”

 Lydia said, “I think the man wants his coffee.”